 It's a great story.
 It doesn't sentimentalise the situation.

-Next year marks the 100th anniversary of Wilfred Owen’s death and independent producers Sine Wave Media is raising funds to commemorate Owen’s last year with a film about his final year on earth.
+This year (2018) marks the 100th anniversary of Wilfred Owen’s death and independent producers Sine Wave Media is raising funds to commemorate Owen’s last year with a film about his final year on earth.

 The film will chart the extraordinary final year of a man who is generally regarded as Britain’s finest war poet.

 From 1917 to 1918, the 25-year-old was party to some of the most influential literary figures of his generation, Charles K Scott Moncrieff, Robert Graves, his mentor Siegfried Sassoon and Robbie Ross.

 After convalescing with Sassoon at Craiglockhart Hospital in Edinburgh due to "shell shock", he spent many spectacular bohemian days and nights in London with his peers.
 He then resolved to return to the front against Sassoon's advice, moving towards the Battle of Sambre while flooded with memories of his times at home.